-Three key dimensions of my career – research, education and activism – all oscillate around a key focal point, that is understanding and addressing key intersecting development, social and environmental issues in contemporary society.
+Three key dimensions of my career – research, education and social impact– all oscillate around a key focal point, that is understanding and addressing key intersecting development, social and environmental issues in contemporary consumer societies.

-Here my work as an activist-researcher is centered on interrogating the value and application of critical social theory and methods for informing progressive social and environmental change in society.
 I am also a trained yoga teacher and am passionate about health, well-being and living through ethical and environmentally conscious means.
-Other general interests, include, amongst other things, music, playing guitar, singing, travel, socialising and finding ways to get out there and enjoy all the beauty and fun life has to offer!
+Other general interests, include playing guitar, singing, travel, socialising and finding ways to get out there and enjoy all the beauty and fun life has to offer!

-This website will include information, posts and reflections on these three intersecting dimensions of my career (research, education and activism) as well as my musings on a range of other topics of societal and political relevance.
+This website will includes information, posts and reflections on these three intersecting dimensions of my career (research, education and social impact) as well as my musings on a range of other topics of societal and political relevance.